cscan/dbx/README.md

-# Redis Module for maintaining hash by simple SQL
+# Redis Module for maintaining hash by simple SQL (Also provide csv import function)

 This module aims to provide simple DML to manipulate the hashes in REDIS for SQL users.
 It works as simple as you expected.
 It translates the input statement to a set of pure REDIS commands.
 It does not need nor generate any intermediate stuffs which occupied your storages.
 The target data is your hashes only.
+It also provides the CSV import and export (under construction) function.

 ## Usage
 ```sql